 - Tell all your health care providers about any oriental medicine approaches that you are using.
 It is best to disclose with your healthcare providers about what you do to manage your health so they can help ensure coordinated and safe care moving forward.

 Virginia University of Integrative Medicine offers graduate programs with extensive training and in-depth knowledge in Oriental Medicine.
-Explore fulfilling and exciting career opportunities with the university’s Master of Science in Oriental Medicine today.
+Explore fulfilling and exciting career opportunities with the university’s Master of Science in Acupuncture and Herbal Medicine (MAcHM) today.
 Reach out to our Admissions Office at email@example.com or sign up to one of our upcoming Admissions Information Sessions to get started.

 About the Author